-In addition to 10 days observation in primary and secondary schools in year one, you will also complete 22 weeks school experience in years two and three.
+In addition to 10 days of observation in primary and secondary schools in year one, you will also complete 22 weeks of school experience in years two and three.

 Assessment includes written coursework tasks, seminar presentations, projects and examinations.
 Practical teaching will be assessed each year in relation to the Professional Standards for the award of Qualified Teacher Status.

-A unique feature of our undergraduate design and technology teaching degree, is the experience you get across the different subject areas.
+A unique feature of our teacher training course is the experience you get across the different subject areas.
 These are resistant materials, textiles, food technology, systems and control and product design.
 Extensive project work provides the framework for a majority of the modules of study.

 Collaboration with external organisations is also a strong feature.
 By becoming actively involved you will broaden your knowledge and experience, which will enable you, as a student teacher to confidently support local schools and organisations with their STEM (science, technology, engineering, mathematics) activities.